kenanbendz/test/README.md

 Cards should only contain title and location name, and link to position link.

 ## Test Requirements

 - Fetch Job data from API endpoint provided to you.
 - Use Hooks (state, effect etc.)
 - Use Arrow function components
 - Use Material UI
 - Consider application states
+- A Search is needed to filter the jobs by Title (place the search above the list)
+- A Dropdown (Select) is needed to filter the jobs by locations (All, Austin, etc.).
+It can be placed beside the Search

 ## Installation